JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 macro has reducing function support, it is limited to pre-defined functions and it is tedious to handle multiple variables.
-Both of these macros only have simple static scheduler and lacks an option like `basesize` supported by FLoops.jl and ThreadsX.jl to tune load balancing.
+Both of these macros only have simple static scheduler and lacks an option like `basesize` supported by FLoops.jl and Folds.jl to tune load balancing.
 Furthermore, the code written with `@threads` cannot be reused for `@distributed` and vice versa.